psaris/psaris.github.io/_pages/about.md

 [vector]: https://vector.org.uk
     "Vector: The Journal of the British APL Association"

-# New York II
+# America II
-In 2016, Nick moved back to New York and joined his firm's Equity CRB desk where he manages the data and analytics platform built with [q][].
+In 2016, Nick moved back to America and joined his firm's Equity CRB desk where he manages the data and analytics platform built with [q][].
 Most recently, Nick built the [PREDICTIFY][] cross-asset client interest model using a collaborative filtering machine learning